Machx/Zangetsu/ReadMe.md

 Note: As a library for iOS 5 this project is still in the early stages of development right now.
 It is stable on Mac OS X, but is undergoing work to port code from Mac OS X to iOS.

+This project uses submodules so once you have checked it out you will need to update it with `git submodule update -i --recursive`.

 ## What's in Zangetsu? ##

 Zangetsu contains